 2. Proceed to the dock for pickup.
 Show up at least 15 minutes early and keep your ticket as the boat operator will collect it.
 If your speedboat isn’t full, expect to stop at other resorts before heading back to Kuala Besut.

 3. Take a taxi or minibus from the Kuala Besut pier.
 When the speed boat brings you back to Kuala Besut, you just need to walk outside the pier to get a taxi or minibus back to the airport.
 The minibus will be cheaper because they take in more people.
 The minibus fee is 25 RM per passenger.
 If you prefer a taxi, the fare should be around 70 Ringgit.
 Therefore, if you are travelling in a group try to hire a taxi to get from Kuala Besut to Kota Bharu.
+You can compare flight prices from Kota Bharu to your next destination using this link.

 Where did we stay during this trip?

-In Kuala Besut.
+In Kuala Besut

 When we arrived in Kuala Besut the night before we took the speedboat to Pulau Perhentian our main priority was staying within walking distance of the pier.
 The last thing we wanted to do was to wake up and arrange another transport connection.
 Eventually, we decided to book at T’Lodge.
 We don’t have a direct affiliation with this property or any of the properties in Kuala Besut or on Perhentian.
 Therefore, we have an unbiased opinion of the properties we stayed at.
 Overall T’Lodge turned out to be a satisfactory budget place to stay.
 The room we had was large, but slightly outdated with basic amenities.
-The staff were friendly.
+The staff was friendly.
 It’s literally about 2 minutes away from the pier and that was our priority.
 At the time of writing it had a score of 6.8 based on 85 verified guest reviews.
 We feel that this is a pretty accurate representation of what we thought of the place.

-On Pulau Perhentian.
+On Pulau Perhentian

 The main priority we had when finding a room on Perhentian was staying near a beautiful beach.
 We didn’t want to make all the effort of going to the east coast only to stay on an average stretch of sand.
 We eventually booked at Perhentian Island Resort.
 True to the reviews that we had read before visiting, it boasts one of the nicest beaches we have seen in all of Malaysia.
 As an added bonus it also had snorkeling right off shore and great visibility.
 And now the downside – the resort itself needs a renovation.
 It’s a bit old and could use a face-lift.
 At the time of writing it had a score of 6.9/10 based on 645 verified guest reviews.
 Based on our experience there, this is quite accurate.
 Despite the slight disappointment we had with the resort upkeep, we would still go back due to the spectacular location and water.